annamd115/jsObjectChallenges/README.md

 ### Challenge #5: Strive Matching
 The company Strive is looking for a new developer.
-Given a candidates minSalary and a jobs maxSalary determine if the company can affort the candidate.
+Given a candidates minSalary and a jobs maxSalary determine if the company can afford the candidate.
 The Company will only accept candidates that have a minSalary that is at least 10% less than the jobs maxSalary.
 If the candidate matches display true otherwise display false.

 Examples:
 ```